 NAVAHCS Facility Update

 Northern Arizona VA Health Care System (NAVAHCS) continues to focus on protecting our Veterans and staff as VA responds to COVID-19.
-NAVAHCS had developed a plan to slowly increase scheduling of face-to-face appointments as clinically indicated by our providers.
+NAVAHCS developed a plan to slowly increase scheduling of face-to-face appointments as clinically indicated by our providers.
 We will continue to utilize virtual options of care such as: VA Video Connect (VVC) and telephone appointments.